mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ And that's a bummer because the word seems to carry a lot of weight in programming communities.
 As soon as someone mentions that something has composability it has somehow been blessed so that everyone knows it must be really powerful.

-^ It's strange that programmers don't try to settle on an accepted definition of this term.
+^ so it's strange that programmers don't try to settle on an accepted definition of this term.
 After all most everything they do needs to be well-defined because the compiler needs to be able to understand what they are trying to express.
 Yet a word like composition is thrown around and everyone has their own personal feeling of what it means

 ---

 # What is composition?

-^ So, in this talk we will first we will try to formulate a definition of composition.
+^ So, in this talk we will first try to formulate a definition of composition.
 This definition should encompass all the examples you already think about when you think about composition, but also maybe will open your eyes to other types of composition that you hadn't yet considered.

 ^ And we say we are going to *try* to formulate this because it's difficult to do properly without the formalism of mathematics. but i want to try to expose you to as much mathematics as possible without you knowing it's math.
 And even though it's very mathematically inspired, we will also see that when it comes to programming, composition exists on a spectrum, and the power of a particular type of composition largely depends where on the spectrum it sits.